mogottsch/vehicle-reposition-2/README.md

 This repository contains the implementation of a relocation algorithm for Free-Floating Vehicle Sharing Systems.

-For further details concerning the theory behind our model, see ...
+For further details concerning the theory behind our model, take a look at the paper that is provided in this repository.

 ## Installation